luvcodes/FND-HDhunter/README.md

   3. `ReadAndMerge.py` file will combine the `feature_with_image_id.csv` and the `feature3.csv` file.
   4. `FeatureFusionFinal.py` file will generate the `final02.csv` file
   5. `FeatureFusionFinal.py` file also contains the code of combine the `final02.csv` file and the `feature_with_image_id.csv`, this gives us the final result: `final02_with_image_id.csv`
-## GALIP training and optimizing in process
+## GALIP training and optimizing (Done!)

-## Coolant training and optimizing in process

 ## Classifier implementation in process
 - Using CNN as the technique to futher process the tensor matrix generated after the feature fusion
+- MLP
+- Random Forest

+## Sentiment Analysis (Done!)
+- VADER as the pre-trained sentiment analysis model
+- NLP translator for non-English inputs